 |Required Minimum Qualifications:

 - Bachelor's Degree required

-- Position requires use of a valid driver's license and access to a personal vehicle with current insurance
+- Valid driver's license and access to a vehicle where you are on the insurance

 - Fluency in Spanish a plus